 The Ecuador Amazon is my favorite.
-Of course I'm partial because I've lived here more than eleven years of my life.
-But it really is a beautiful part of the country.
+Of course, I'm partial because I've lived here more than fifteen years of my life.
+It really is a beautiful part of the country.

 The entire eastern part of the country is covered with rainforest.
 This region is snaked with rivers that eventually flow into the Amazon river.
 The Ecuadorians call this area el Oriente (the east) due to its location.